LuemmelSec/LuemmelSec.github.io/_posts/2021-11-26-Go-away-VMK-you-are-drunk.md

 <img src="/images/2021-11-26/support.png">

 This. ladies and gentlemen, is how bad customer support looks like, thanks for nothing.
-In parallel I struggled to buy the [Saleae Logic Pro 8](https://eur.saleae.com/products/saleae-logic-pro-8?variant=10963960496171), because it´s the most expensive one, but was used in some of the other writeups successfully.
+In parallel I struggled to buy the [Saleae Logic Pro 8](https://eur.saleae.com/products/saleae-logic-pro-8?variant=10963960496171), because it´s the most expensive one, but was used in some of the other write-ups successfully.
 I asked on twitter if someone had a used device, willing to sell it to me, but got no response.
 This was the point when [Tim](https://twitter.com/time_reyes) from Saleae reached out to me (I also marked them in my search for a used device), telling me about some possible solutions to my problem.
 This ended up in me owning a Logic Pro 8 now.
 This, in comparison, was really good customer support, and it really felt like they were taking care of me, so it´s probably worth spending the money on the Logic Pro 8.

 ## Attack - Step by step